Financial-Times/origami/README.md

 Detects if the URL is a Livefyre permalink.
 ##### cloneObject
 Deferences a plain Object and returns a deep copy (same content with different references).

+---

+## Logging
+Logging can be enabled for debugging purposes.
+It logs using the global 'console' if available (if not, nothing happens and it degrades gracefully).
+By default logging is disabled.

+### enableLogging
+This method enables logging of the module.

+### disableLogging
+This method disables logging of the module.

+### setLoggingLevel
+This method sets the logging level.
+This could be a number from 0 to 4 (where 0 is debug, 4 is error), or a string from the available methods of 'console' (debug, log, info, warn, error).
+Default is 3 (warn).